 In this model the stability of a single generator connected to an infinite bus is analyzed.
 Here we use a classic case of a single synchronous machine connected to an infinite bus.
-The machine is modelled in OpenModelica as a 6th-order machine and has a simple AVR connected.
+The machine is modelled in OpenModelica as a 6th-order machine and has a simple AVR and PSS (type II) connected.
 The AVR controls the field voltage of the generator by taking initial field voltage and the terminal voltage of the generator as feedback.
-The AVR parameters are set and the model is simulated.
+The Power System Stabilizer (PSS type III) takes the feedback of rotor speed and gives the required voltage to the AVR as input.
+The AVR and PSS parameters are set and the model is simulated.
 At t=0.5s, a three-phase fault is applied to the Bus 2 and at t=0.57s, the fault is cleared.
 From the voltage profile of bus 2 (fault bus), during the fault we can see there is huge dip in the voltage profile but the voltage doesn't drop to zero as there is fault reactance involved.
-The fault is cleared and the system becomes unstable.
-This can be brought back to stable by adding necessary controls like PSS(Power System Stabilizer), TG(Turbine Governor) etc. to the generator.
+The fault is cleared and the system becomes stable.
+These two, AVR and PSS together dampen the oscillations in voltage and bring back the system to stability.
+This can also be observed from the delta curve of the generator.